gohugoio/hugoDocs/content/en/showcase/ampio-help/index.md

 ---

-As a company that specialises in highly customisable smart solutions for various industries and has been accumulating a stupendous amount of knowledge for the past 30 years, we were on a lookout for a user-friendly platform to impart the know-how to our clients and installers.
+As a company that specialises in highly customisable smart solutions for various industries and has been accumulating a stupendous amount of knowledge throughout the years, we were on a lookout for a user-friendly platform to impart the know-how to our clients and installers.
 Delivering a service that would cater for the two audiences scattered around the globe with vastly divergent needs and expectations was a challenge.